Zline

 • Duty Payment: Importers must pay the calculated import duties before the goods can be released.
 Various payment methods, including cash, credit card, or electronic funds transfer, are typically accepted.

 • Customs Clearance: Once the duties are paid, importers can proceed with the customs clearance process.
-This involves presenting the Hong kong import requirements documentation and undergoing any required inspections.
+This involves presenting the Hong Kong import duty rates requirements documentation and undergoing any required inspections.

 3- Inspections and Verifications